 "And he went into the synagogue, and spake boldly for the space of three months, disputing and persuading the the space of three months, disputing and persuading the things concerning the kingdom of God.
-But when divers were hardened, and BELIEVED NOT, BUT SPAKE EVIL OF THAT WAY BEFORE THE MULTITUDE, he de-parted from them, and SEPARATED the disciples, dispu-puting daily in the school of one Tyrannus."
+But when dirers were hardened, and BELIEVED NOT, BUT SPAKE EVIL OF THAT WAY BEFORE THE MULTITUDE, he departed from them, and SEPARATED the disciples, dispuputing daily in the school of one Tyrannus."
 Acts 19: 8, 9.
-It was not until divers were hardened, and spake out of the areas (the Lords compare) have a will be the available. evil of that way (the Lord's coming) before the multitude, that the brethren were moved to come out, and separate from the churches.
-They could not end use this 'evil speak-ing" of the "evil servants."
-And the churches that could pursue the course of oppression and "evil speaking" towards those who were looking for "the blessed hope," were to them none other than the daughters of the nystic Babylon.
-They so proclaumed them, and came into the liberty of the They so proclumed them, and came into the liberty of the gospel.
+It was not until dirers were hardened, and spake will of that way the Lord's company he for the well in the lord's company he for the well in the same than evil of that way (the Lord's coming) before the multitude, that the brethren were moved to come out, and separate from the churches.
+They could not endure this 'evil speak-ing" of the "evil servants."
+And the churches that could pursue the course of appression and "evil speaking" towards those who were looking for "the blessed hope," were to them none other than the daughters of the nystic Babylon.
+They so proclaimed them, and came into the liberty of the They so proclamed them, and came into the liberty of the gospel.
 And though we may not be all agreed as to what constitutes Babylon, we are agreed in the instant and final separation from all who oppose the doctrine of the coming and kingdom of God at hand.
 We believe it to be a case of life and death.
 It is death to remain connected with those bodies that speak lightly of, or oppose, the coming of the Lord.
-It is life to come out from all human tradition, and stand upon the word of God and look daily for the encourage of the Lord.
-We therefore non near to all rule. and stand upon the word of God and look daily for the appearance of the Lord.
-We therefore now say to all who are in any way entangled in the yoke of bondage, "come out from among them, and be ye separale, saith the Lord, and touch not the unclean thing, and I will receive you. and will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty."
+It is life to come out from all human tradition, and stand upon the word of God and look daily for the and stand upon the word of God and look daily for the appearance of the Lord.
+We therefore now say to all who are in any way entangled in the yoke of bondage, "come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing, and I will receive you, and will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty."
 2 Cor. vi.
 17-18.
 J. V. HIMES,